mutinex/mmm-eval/docs/development/setup.md

 ### API Documentation

-API documentation is automatically generated from docstrings using mkdocstrings.
+API documentation is automatically generated from docstrings using `mkdocstrings`.
 To update the API docs:

 1. Ensure your code has proper docstrings
 2. Build the documentation: `poetry run mkdocs build`